sclorg/rpm-list-builder/docs/users_guide.md

 This document is to explain use case with actual command line.
 About the example, you can refer an integration test script [tests/integration/run.sh](../tests/integration/run.sh) test_foo method too.

+For documentation on the recipe file format, see the [RHSCL Rebuild Recipes](https://github.com/sclorg/rhscl-rebuild-recipes).

 ## Architecture

 The application is to help building a list of RPM packages.